 Talking about diversity is not enough to effect change.
 But, ironically, scandal sometimes is.
-The rampant displays of sexism and sexual harassment during the gala conference dinner at the Estoril Casino (a venue that inspired Ian Fleming’s Casino Royale) left so many participants and WAN-IFRA employees shaken, that they ultimately triggered significant action.
+The rampant displays of sexism and sexual harassment during the gala conference dinner at the Estoril Casino (a venue that inspired Ian Fleming’s Casino Royale, nowadays available online and considered to be one of the best online casinos) left so many participants and WAN-IFRA employees shaken, that they ultimately triggered significant action.

 The evening began with a joke from the MC comparing fake news with breasts.
 The punchline: in both cases he prefers the fakes.
 One goal for the sexists.

 Then came the editorial leadership awards given to outstanding female editors from Uganda and Jordan.
 One (important) goal for women in news.